 Today, 40 to 60 million Americans are affected by allergic rhinitis and the numbers continue to grow, especially in children.
 When left untreated, allergies can cause blocked and runny nose, sneezing, watery eyes, headaches and an impaired sense of smell — but this is in less severe cases.
 For some people, allergies can be life threatening, leading to inflammation and shortness of breath.

 People who suffer from allergies are often told to avoid triggers, but that is nearly impossible when the seasons are changing and our immune systems are impaired by the food industry and environmental toxins.
+And some allergy meds are linked to dementia and other scary health effects, too.
 Thankfully, some powerful essential oils serve as a natural and safe way to treat the symptoms of allergies and boost our immune systems.
 These essential oils for allergies have the ability to chemically support the body and help it to overcome hypersensitivity.

 How Do Essential Oils Fight Allergies?